 6th Mistake to Avoid – Not Paying Your Deductible

-It was common practice for many years for contractors to waive the deductible for roof replacements and other property claims.
-While this practice was common it was never truly legal.
+For many years, it was common practice for contractors to waive the deductible for roof replacements and other property claims.
+While this practice was common, it was never truly legal.
 Many companies were forced to compete with low-balling companies and began providing incentives that effectively waived the deductible.
-Although no paying your deductible does seem very attractive at the first notion, it forced these companies to operate on low margins making them unable to provide the best service and often not being able to honor warranties.
+Although no paying your deductible does seem very attractive at first notion, it forced these companies to operate on low margins, making them unable to provide the best service and often not being able to honor warranties.

 In 2019, Texas lawmakers made it effectively illegal to provide any kind of deductible assistance.
 There is absolutely no gray area to work within anymore.
 HB 2102 went into effect on September 1st, 2019.
 Read more about the deductible law in this article – Do I have to pay a deductible for hail damage to my roof?

 Be aware of any contractor telling you that he can help you with your deductible.